USC-NSL/policing-detection/README.md

 1. policing results.

 There are two policing outputs, representing two slightly different runs of the algorithm with different tweaked parameters.
 Each output contains:

 1. A Boolean indicating whether policing was detected (True) or ruled out (False).
 1. An array containing
   1. The code of the heuristic that ruled out policing.
 Code 0 indicates that policing was detected.
+Please refer to [policing_detector.py](https://github.com/USC-NSL/policing-detection/blob/master/policing_detector.py#L43) for the remaining codes.
   1. The estimated policed rate.
   1. The size of the initial burst seen before the policer took effect.